IKIM-Essen/WIN-KID/README.md

 - Reasoning:
   - Results of several ABs can be combined with each other despite the RF approach
   - Correlations between the AB resistances can be learned
-  - Combination of multiple ABs is not possible with only one layer, because not all AB resistances are known for any sample
+  - Combination of multiple ABs is not possible with only one layer, because not all AB resistances are known for any sample and `NaN` is not supported as target value
 - Usage:
   - See `Preprocessing and random forest`
   - Set `STACK_MODEL = True`